caiyuanhao1998/BiSCI/README.md

 ### News

-- **2023.09.22 :** Our paper has been accepted by NeurIPS 2023.
-Code and models will be released. :rocket:
+- **2023.09.21 :** Our paper has been accepted by NeurIPS 2023.
+Code and models will be released at this repo and [MST](https://github.com/caiyuanhao1998/MST). :rocket:

 ### Results